MarkWilcock/Generative-AI-Course/40 How do LLMs work.md

 # How do LLMs work?

 This section describes how LLMs work under the covers.
-You don't need to know this to use LLMs effectively but it offer context as to their strengths and weaknesses.
+You don't need to know this to use LLMs effectively but it helps to understand the reasons for their strengths and weaknesses.

 ##  How to build a LLM